-All matters incident to the authorization and issuance of the County Bonds are subject to the approval of Bond Counsel.
-The factual and financial information appearing herein has been supplied or reviewed by certain officials of the County and its certified public accountants, as referred to herein, and Bond Counsel expresses no opinion as to the accuracy or sufficiency thereof, except for the matters appearing in the sections of this Official Statement captioned "THE COUNTY BONDS" (except "THE COUNTY BONDS - Book Entry System"), "THE COUNTY SERIES 2020C BONDS - Authority And Purpose," "THE COUNTY SERIES 2020D BONDS -- Authority And Purpose," "TAX MATTERS," "APPENDIX I - PROPOSED FORMS OF BOND COUNSEL OPINIONS," "APPENDIX II - SUMMARY OF FINANCING DOCUMENTS RELATED TO THE COUNTY BONDS," AND "APPENDIX III - FORM OF THE DISCLOSURE UNDERTAKING."
+All matters incident to the authorization and issuance of the PBC Series 2020C Bonds are subject to the approval of Gilmore & Bell, P.C., Bond Counsel to the PBC.
+The factual and financial information appearing herein has been supplied or reviewed by certain officials of the PBC, the Library Board, and the County and the County's certified public accountants, as referred to herein, and Bond Counsel expresses no opinion as to the accuracy or sufficiency thereof, except for the matters appearing in the sections of this Official Statement captioned "THE PBC SERIES 2020C BONDS (except "THE PBC SERIES 2020C BONDS - Book Entry System)," "TAX MATTERS," "Appendix II - PROPOSED FORM OF BOND COUNSEL OPINION," "Appendix III - SUMMARY OF FINANCING DOCUMENTS," and "Appendix V - FORM OF CONTINUING DISCLOSURE UNDERTAKING."
+Certain legal matters will be passed on for the PBC and the County by Cynthia Dunham, Interim Chief Counsel to the Board of County Commissioners and Deputy Director of Legal Services.